0xsequence/sequence.js/packages/deployer/README.md

 # @0xsequence/deployer

 Deploy contracts using a universal deployer via CREATE2, allowing contracts to have the same address on any EVM chain.

+UniversalDeployer works in both a browser and node.

 # How to use